survivejs/webpack-book/manuscript/techniques/04_testing.md

 [Mocha](https://mochajs.org/) is a popular test framework for Node.
 While Mocha provides test infrastructure, you have to bring your asserts to it.
 Even though [Node `assert`](https://nodejs.org/api/assert.html) can be enough, it works with other assertion libraries as well.

 [mocha-loader](https://www.npmjs.com/package/mocha-loader) allows running Mocha tests through webpack. [mocha-webpack](https://www.npmjs.com/package/mocha-webpack) is another option that aims to provide more functionality.
-You'll learn the basic *mocha-loader* setup next.

 ### Configuring *mocha-loader* with Webpack